jbardet/higgs_boson/README.md

 ## Description

 In this project we tested different Machine Learning methods to classify a dataset from CERN where Higgs Boson are created.
 Futher informations about techniques used and data analysis can be found in the ML_project1 paper.
+We implemented the following methods :
+- Least Squares
+- Least Squares with Gradient Descent
+- Least Squares with Stochastic Gradient Descent
+- Ridge Regression
+- Logistic Regression
+- Regularized Logistic Regression

 We found that the best model is least square using normal equations when paired with features augmented with a polynomial of degree 13.
 It achieved 82.4% accuracy and a F1 of 0.728 on the given test set.
+The submission platfrom to test accuracy of our methods is in AIcrowd platfrom (https://www.aicrowd.com/challenges/epfl-machine-learning-higgs).

 ## Install and use project